HardisonCo/.github/international/thailand/th-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with th_Health systems in Thailand.
+This document outlines how HMS-CUR is integrated with th-health systems in Thailand.